Person walking down a sunlit path surrounded by trees at sunrise

 Why Ocean View Psychiatric Health Facility?

 Your mental health is essential to your overall health.
-At Ocean View, we focus on mental health treatment that uses evidence-based treatments.
+At Ocean View, we focus on evidence-based mental health treatments, such as cognitive-behavioral therapy.
 Our empathetic, supportive care recognizes your personalized needs while we work together to address your mental health issues.
 We are committed to creating a safe and healing environment where you can regain stability and start your journey toward recovery.

 Contact Our Admissions Team